What is Apache Hadoop?

 Hadoop was born out of a need to process increasingly large volumes of Big Data and was inspired by Google’s MapReduce, a programming model that divides an application into smaller components to run on different server nodes.
-Unlike the proprietary data warehouse solutions that were prevalent at the time it was introduced, Hadoop makes it possible for organizations to analyze and query large data sets in a scalable way using free, open-source software and off-the-shelf hardware.
-It enables companies to store and process their Big Data with lower costs, greater scalability, and increased computing power, fault tolerance, and flexibility.
+Unlike the proprietary data warehouse solutions that were prevalent at the time it was introduced, Hadoop makes it possible for organisations to analyse and query large data sets in a scalable way using free, open-source software and off-the-shelf hardware.
+It enables companies to store and process their Big Data with lower costs, greater scalability and increased computing power, fault tolerance and flexibility.
 Hadoop also paved the way for further developments in Big Data analytics, such as Apache Spark.

 What are the benefits of Hadoop?

 Hadoop has five significant advantages that make it particularly useful for Big Data projects.
 Hadoop is:

 Because it can store and distribute large data sets across hundreds of inexpensive servers that operate in parallel, Hadoop is highly scalable.
 Unlike traditional relational database management systems (RDBMSes), Hadoop can scale up to run applications on thousands of nodes involving thousands of terabytes of data.

 Hadoop can tap into both structured and unstructured data to generate value.
 This allows businesses to derive business insights from a variety of data sources, such as social media channels, website data and email conversations.
 In addition, Hadoop can be used for purposes ranging from recommendation systems, log processing and data warehousing to marketing campaign analysis and fraud detection.